BasBuller/neurlang/README.md

 ## To Do's
 - [x] Update Shape implementation used in Array
+- [ ] Implement permutation/reshape
+- [ ] Implement matmul in pure Rust
+- [ ] Maybe I need to implement the tensorproduct like in Numpy?
+That enables essentially all types of tensor operations
+    - [ ] If done properly this can also be rather speedy, because I can write logic to reason about how to optimize the iteration
+- [ ] Enable BLAS matmul
+- [ ] Greatly improve tensor indexing code quality

+### When implement column major ordering, if at all?
+- [ ] Enable slicing in column major arrays by taking $array_len - row_major_indexer$
 - [ ] Implement conversion between row and column major storage formats
     - [x] Implement indexing and then simply create an indices iterator
-- [ ] Enable slicing in column major arrays by taking $array_len - row_major_indexer$
-- [ ] Enable BLAS matmul
-- [ ] Greatly improve tensor indexing code quality